prampec/IotWebConf/doc/HackingGuide.md

 ```

 **Note:** You must not use ```#define IOTWEBCONF_CONFIG_START 20```, or
-simmilar defines in your .ino file (e.g. before the includes).
+similar defines in your .ino file (e.g. before the includes).
 It will eventually
 just not work, as all .cpp files are compiled separately for each other.
 Thus, you must use the ```-D``` compiler flag for the job.